lilybarrett/find-your-zen-react-360/README.md

 ));
 ```

 Cool, so that takes care of the Menu logic.
-It appears on the "homebase" page and disappears when I navigate to a meditation environment.
+It appears on the "homebase" page and disappears when I navigate to a meditation environment, to be replaced with the `Home` button.

 But what about my mantras?
 Easy: